mui/material-ui/docs/data/joy/customization/theme-components/theme-components.md

 # Theme components

-<p class="description">Learn how to apply custom style to the components at the theme level.</p>
+<p class="description">Learn how to apply custom styles to components at the theme level.</p>

 <!-- This page should answer: -->
 <!-- How to customize a component -->